DEFRA/Assure-Replacement-PowerApps/README.md

-This PowerShell script will get triggered every 10 min using Windows scheduler.
-This script will pull the XML file from the Dataverse and store into APHA servers shared PMEfolder where Sample Manager job picks up.
+This script is used to extract a file from Dataverse using a ClientID/Secret for an AAD Service Account and storing it within a known shared directory for consumption by downstream systems.